-Noise Impacts and sound monitoring are further discussed in the Noise Monitoring and Management Plan.
-The plan has been updated for Bermingham and includes the District Mill, and Flame and Moth (AEG, 2018).
+Noise impacts and sound monitoring programs are discussed in the 2021 Noise Monitoring and Management Plan.
+The plan has been updated for New Bermingham and includes the District Mill, and Flame & Moth.

-9. WASTE ROCK MONITORING
+9 WASTE ROCK MONITORING

-Between May and October of each year, all waste rock management facilities are subject to monitoring for physical and geochemical stability (acid rock drainage and/or metal leaching) including seep surveys, as per Clause 96.
+Between May and October of each year, all waste rock management facilities are subject to monitoring for physical and geochemical stability (acid rock drainage and/or metal leaching) including seep surveys, as per Clause 96 of Water Licence QZ18-044.
 The waste rock management plan presents rock characterization processes, field screening protocols, rock management, confirmatory testing and rock monitoring.
 A complete Waste Rock Management Plan was first prepared in 2009 and includes detailed descriptions of waste rock monitoring and mine wall testing.
 The waste rock monitoring plan was implemented in 2012 at the Bellekeno Mine with a detailed report testing and describing the effectiveness of waste rock screen procedures as presented in the plan (ACG, 2013).
-The Waste Rock Management Plan was updated in October 2020 to include the Bermingham deposit (Ensero, 2020b).